Series 601.2.2AR - Curriculum and Instruction Advisory Council

 3.1 The CIAC is made up of 18 parents/residents, eight employees, five students and the Director of Teaching and Learning.
 Members of the Board Curriculum and Instruction Committee serve as ex-officio members.

 3.1.1 Each student will represent one of the district’s four comprehensive high schools and the School of Environmental Studies (SES).

 3.1.2 The parents/residents and employees has chosen as follows: Each cluster has two elementary parents, one middle school parent and one high school parent.
 Each cluster has an elementary staff member and each cluster shall have either a high school or middle school staff member.
 A cluster is comprised of a comprehensive high school and the middle and elementary schools that feed into it.
 For parents, the school level they represent is based on where their child attends school during the first year of the parents’ first term.
-In addition, a parent member of the Native American Parent Advisory Committee (NAPAC) also serves as a member of the CIAC.
+In addition, a parent member of the Native American Parent Advisory Committee (NAPAC) and a parent member of the Equity Advisory Council (EAC) also serve as members of the CIAC.

 3.2 Terms of Office – Terms of office run from August 15 through the last day of school in June.

 3.2.1 Parents, residents and employees serve three-year terms.
 Terms are established to ensure the continuity of a portion of the membership each year.

 3.2.2 Students serve up to a two-year term.

 3.2.3 The Director of Teaching and Learning serves on an ongoing basis.